Networking with other vegan businesses is easy—you just need to know where to look!

 Vegan Mainstream

 Vegan Mainstream provides a full spectrum of free and paid services to support both new and established vegan business owners and entrepreneurs.
-Headquartered in Florida by Stephanie Redcross-West, Vegan Mainstream also offers 1:1 coaching, a job board, a podcast called Pivot!, several Facebook and LinkedIn groups, and a Slack workspace.
+Headquartered in Florida by Stephanie Redcross-West, Vegan Mainstream also offers 1:1 coaching, a job board, private and public podcasts (i.e. Pivot!), and several LinkedIn groups.

 Vegan Women Summit